 Welcome!
-My name is Linda Fisher and I'm an animal teacher, animal behavior consultant, and fine artist.
+My name is Linda Fisher and I'm an animal behavior consultant, animal empath, and fine artist.
 I have

 more than 30 years of experience teaching and rehabilitating hundreds of companion animals and companion parrots, including horses, dogs, cats, primates, and more.
-I provide consultation to individuals, animal rescue organizations, animal shelters, and sanctuaries world-wide.
-I utilize the scientific system of Applied Behavior Analysis to teach companion animals and to emotionally rehabilitate PTSD animal trauma victims who would otherwise be surrendered, rehomed, and/or euthanized due to behavior issues.
+I provide consultation to individuals, animal rescue organizations, animal shelters, and sanctuaries worldwide.
+I utilize the scientific system of Applied Behavior Analysis, force-free, and fear-free, to teach animals and to emotionally rehabilitate PTSD animal trauma victims who would otherwise be surrendered, re-homed, and/or euthanized due to behavior issues.

 Graduate Certificate of Excellence